wanhuz/bookstack-google-sheets-integration/README.md

-# BookStack Google Sheets Integration
+# Bookstack Google Sheets Integration

-A lightweight hack to embed Google Sheets into BookStack pages in a fullscreen, interactive way, with convenient floating buttons for editing the sheet or the BookStack page itself.
+A lightweight hack to embed Google Sheets into Bookstack pages in a fullscreen, interactive way, with convenient floating buttons for editing the sheet or the Bookstack page itself.

 ---